kiran-collab/Face_Recognition/README.md

-This repo talks about face recognition using a simple python script.
+This repo demonstrates a simple face recognition system using a python script.

 Runtime Instructions at command line: